-Each item in the FADMS is referred to as a Deliverable Item, and is associated with other related Deliverable Items to form a Package.
-Users can access the document associated with each item and explore details on each individual item and the package to which it belongs by clicking on the Details button at the start of each data row to access the Find Data screen.
+Each document in the FADMS is referred to as a Deliverable Item and is associated with other related Deliverable Items to form a Package.
+Users can access the document associated with each Item and explore details on each individual Item and the Package to which it belongs by clicking on the Details button at the start of each data row to access the Find Data screen.

-For example, clicking Details next to the "Peace River Angling and Recreational-Use Creel Survey 2008-2009" item takes the user to the Item Details screen.
-This screen includes basic information on the item and a permalink to download the item, in this case a PDF of a report.
+For example, clicking Details next to the "Peace River Angling and Recreational-Use Creel Survey 2008-2009" Item takes the user to the Item Details screen.
+This screen includes basic information on the Item and a permalink to download the Item, in this case a PDF of a report.